AryanParishwad/food-ordering-app/README.md

-Here's a comprehensive **README.md** for your Food Ordering Application repository:

 # 🍔 Food Ordering Application

 A full-stack food ordering platform with React frontend and Spring Boot backend, featuring JWT authentication, cart management, and order processing.